QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-We introduced the term :ref:`“qube” <user/reference/glossary:qube>` as a user-friendly alternative to the term :ref:`“virtual machine” (“VM”) <user/reference/glossary:vm>` in the context of Qubes OS.
+We introduced the term :term:`qube` as a user-friendly alternative to the term :term:`vm` in the context of Qubes OS.
 Nonetheless, “qube” is a common noun like the words “compartment” and “container.”
 Therefore, in English, “qube” follows the standard capitalization rules for common nouns.
 For example, “I have three qubes” is correct, while “I have three Qubes” is incorrect.
 Like other common nouns, “qube” should still be capitalized at the beginnings of sentences, the beginnings of sentence-case headings, and in title-case headings.
-Note, however, that starting a sentence with the plural of “qube” (e.g., “Qubes can be shut down…”) can be ambiguous, since it may not be clear whether the referent is a plurality of qubes, :ref:`Qubes OS <user/reference/glossary:qubes os>`, or even the Qubes OS Project itself.
+Note, however, that starting a sentence with the plural of “qube” (e.g., “Qubes can be shut down…”) can be ambiguous, since it may not be clear whether the referent is a plurality of qubes, :term:`qubes os`, or even the Qubes OS Project itself.
 Hence, it is generally a good idea to rephrase such sentences in order to avoid this ambiguity.

 Many people feel a strong temptation to capitalize the word “qube” all the time, like a proper noun, perhaps because it’s a new and unfamiliar term that’s closely associated with a particular piece of software (namely, Qubes OS).
 However, these factors are not relevant to the capitalization rules of English.
 In fact, it’s not unusual for new common nouns to be introduced into English, especially in the context of technology.
 For example, “blockchain” is a relatively recent technical term that’s a common noun.
 Why is it a common noun rather than a proper noun?
 Because proper nouns refer to *particular* people, places, things, and ideas.
 There are many different blockchains.
 However, even when there was just one, the word still denoted a collection of things rather than a particular thing.
 It happened to be the case that there was only one member in that collection at the time.
 For example, if there happened to be only one tree in the world, that wouldn’t change the way we capitalize sentences like, “John sat under a tree.”
 Intuitively, it makes sense that the addition and removal of objects from the world shouldn’t cause published books to become orthographicallly incorrect while sitting on their shelves.